THE OLD TESTAMENT HOUSE OF THE LORD: SIXTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 We understand that two dimension of spiritual life are working at the same time in God’s people.
 One dimension is the coming of the double portion of the anointing of the Holy Spirit for the purpose of bringing the witness of the resurrection of Christ to every person on earth.

 The end-time double anointing for witnessing is portrayed by the two witnesses of Revelation, Chapter 12.
 The double anointing can be seen also in the two wave loaves of the feast of Pentecost (Leviticus 23:17).
 The two olive trees shown to Zechariah speak of the fullness of the anointing of the Holy Spirit (Zechariah 4:3).
-They reveal to us that the Temple of Lord will be built “not by might, nor by power, but by my spirit, saith the Lord of hosts” (Zechariah 4:6).
+They reveal to us that the Temple of Lord will be built “not by might, nor by power, but by my spirit, says the Lord of hosts” (Zechariah 4:6).

 We understand, then, that a fullness of anointing for Christian witnessing is even now coming on the disciples of the Lord Jesus in these last days of time.